11th Air and Air Defence Forces Army

-11th Separate Air Defence Army
+11th Independent Army of the Air Defence Forces

 The army traces its lineage back to the formation of the Far Eastern Air Defence Zone on 11 August 1941.
 The zone was broken up in spring 1945 to form the Priamur and Primorsky Air Defence Armies.
 Postwar, in October, the Priamur Air Defense Army was renamed the Far Eastern Air Defence Army, and soon reorganized as the Far Eastern Air Defense District (okrug PVO) in 1946.
 The Far Eastern Air Defence District took over responsibility for air defence east of Lake Baikal, including the old sector of the Primorsky Air Defence Army.
 In a February 1949 reorganization, the Far Eastern Air Defense District (raion PVO) was formed as a raion of the 1st (okrug) category, and the headquarters of the former Far Eastern Air Defence District became that of the Komsomolsk-Khabarovsk Air Defense District (raion PVO).
 The Amur Air Defence Army, headquartered at Khabarovsk, was formed in December 1954 during PVO restructuring from the Komsomolsk-Khabarovsk Air Defense District and the 50th Fighter Aviation Corps PVO, merging anti-aircraft and interceptor units.
-The army was reorganized as the Separate Far Eastern Air Defence Army in December 1956, its responsibilities expanded with the takeover of air defense units previously under naval control.
-The army was numbered in March 1960 as the 11th Separate Air Defence Army (or 11th Army of the Air Defence Forces (11 OA PVO).
+The army was reorganized as the Independent Far Eastern Air Defence Army in December 1956, its responsibilities expanded with the takeover of air defense units previously under naval control.
+The army was numbered in March 1960 as the 11th Independent Air Defence Army (or 11th Army of the Air Defence Forces (11 OA PVO).
 The army was awarded the Order of the Red Banner on 30 April 1975.
 Under the Ogarkov reforms, the army headquarters was disbanded in May 1980 and its units placed under the air force and air defence forces of the Far Eastern Military District.
 These changes were reversed in May 1986 and the army headquarters reformed, receiving a new battle flag.